bebossi/api-sante/README.md

 When normal users access the menu page without logging in, a guest user profile is created in the database.
 Guest users can interact with the menu and save their cart information in the database.

-### Social Login

-Users can sign up or log in using social login (e.g., OAuth) methods.
-Upon social login, the guest user profile is updated to a normal user with email and password, and their cart information is retained.

-### Cart Functionality

-Normal users can interact with their cart, adding products, specifying quantities, and adding toppings if available.
-Cart information is stored securely in the database for each user.

 ### End-to-End Testing

 End-to-end testing is performed using Cypress in the client to ensure the application functions as expected.
 Test scripts and procedures are provided for quality assurance.

-### Delivery Service

-We understand the importance of convenience for our customers.
-To enhance your dining experience, we offer a free delivery service for orders placed within a 2-kilometer radius of our restaurant location.
-This service ensures that your favorite Sante dishes can be enjoyed from the comfort of your home or office.

-### Appointment Booking

-At Sante, we believe in providing our customers with the utmost convenience.
-For those who prefer a planned dining experience, our appointment booking feature allows you to reserve a specific time for your order pickup or delivery.
-This ensures that your meal is ready exactly when you need it.

 ## License